+Wondering what to do in Amsterdam in January, February or March?
+Winters in Amsterdam are considered mild.
+But icy winds and humid air can make winter in Amsterdam feel much colder.
 On a holiday to Amsterdam in winter, it’s important to find activities in Amsterdam that can warm you.
+Here are some ideas.

-Here are some ideas what to do in Amsterdam in winter:
+What to do in Amsterdam in winter

 1. Eat Dutch pea soup and stamppot

 These dishes are typically home cooked and not served in restaurants.
 The quality depends on the freshness and quality of the used vegetables.

-2. Take a tram ride
+2. Take the tram in (It’s warm!)

 When the city of Amsterdam is covered in a blanket of snow, it’s difficult and chilly to walk around.
 And when the temperatures start falling below zero, riding a bicycle can be very dangerous.

-Just pick a seat near the heating and watch ‘normal Dutch’ people get in and out the tram in their normal daily live.
+Just pick a seat near the heating and watch ‘normal Dutch’ people get in and out the tram in their normal daily life.
 Don’t forget to watch the scenery outside.

 Tram to the Amsterdam East

+The Amsterdam East is a beautiful area, with broad streets, lots of trees, water, and characteristic buildings.
 Take tram 3,7,9, or 14.
-You can either just stay put in the tram and and take the same tram back again or get out and wander around the area you’re in.
+You can either just stay put in the tram and take the same tram back again or get out and wander around the area you’re in.

-5. Enjoy the night life
+6. Enjoy the night life

 Or just stay in bed in winter in Amsterdam and enjoy the Amsterdam nightlife.
 Amsterdam’s night life is only to be explored during the weekend.
 Combine a visit to a restaurant with a night of Amsterdam clubbing.